metabrainz/listenbrainz-content-resolver/README.md

 ### Prerequisites

 NOTE: This feature only works if you music collection is tagged with MusicBrainz tags.
-(We recommend Picard: http://picard.musicbrainz.org ) and if your music collection is also available via a Subsonic API.
+We recommend Picard: http://picard.musicbrainz.org for tagging your collection.

+If you're unwilling to properly tag your collection, then please do not contact us to request that we remove this requirement.
+We can't.
+We won't.
+Please close this tab and move on.

+If you have your collection hosted on an app like Funkwhale, Navidrom or Gonic, who have a Subsonic API, you can generate playlists directly the web application.

 ### Setup